bronzeguy/chungus-fe/README.md

 $ sed -i "s/brain.worm.pink/your.instance.com/" src/modules.instance.js # pointed at the gortsite by default, logging in will not work without changing this
 $ npm run build
 ```
+This will spit out a dist/ folder with the built files

 # Hosting on a seperate server/reverse proxying
 Surprisingly CSP doesn't stop you from pointing an FE at another server and using that FE.